Eat Like a Russian Tour

 Highly recommended tour for those who interested to see real Moscow.

-It was a great experience I would recommend it to everyone!about 3 years ago
+It was a great experience I would recommend it to everyone!over 3 years ago

 My mother and I enjoyed the Russian cooking experience with Olga in December 2014.
 She is welcoming, accommodating and SO much fun.
 I enjoyed learning about Russian food and culture from a native, and even my 60-year-old mother felt at home with Olga.
 It felt like having dinner with an old friend.
 I would recommend her tours to anyone in Moscow!about 4 years ago